CS257-S25/team-project-a/Contract.md

 I feel like respect can generally just be pronoun awareness also being on a first name basis when addressing each other.
 Additonaly, team members provide gentle reminders of due dates whether team or individual.
-I know you can @ people in ios texting so that can get attention pretty easily in a pretty neutral way I feel.
+You can @ people in ios texting so that can get attention pretty easily in a pretty neutral way.
 Checking in should really only be necessary when someone deems it necessary, like when no progress would affect their progress.

 ## Technologies